Community and Well-Being

 Early Community Building

 We’ve expanded our pre-orientation programs to enable more students to explore communities of interest and connect with faculty and peers, both across programs and the Oxford and Atlanta campuses.
-In 2022, more than 40 percent of the first-year class participated in pre-orientation programming—building community right from the start.
-Meanwhile, Emory Weeks of Welcome offers more intentional, large-scale programming on the Atlanta campus to create class-based traditions for both new and returning students.
-And Emory Athletics is enhancing the fan experience through new events programming and an Orientation Pep Rally to create camaraderie and school spirit for all Emory Eagles.
+In 2025, more than 50 percent of the first-year class participated in pre-orientation programming—building community right from the start.
+Meanwhile, Emory Weeks of Welcome offers more intentional, large-scale programming on the Atlanta campus to create community for both new and returning students.
+And Emory Athletics enhances the fan experience through programming and an Orientation Pep Rally to create camaraderie and school pride for all Emory Eagles.

 Read about Emory Weeks of Welcome